wingbackapp/kind/doc/a-kind-introduction.md

 This was obviously a dangerously loose typing, and made us miss a lot of the Rust safety.

-And even if we could have managed this with conventions in our Rust codebase, our API would have still been unclear and exemples unhelpful.
+And even if we could have managed this with conventions in our Rust codebase, our API would have still been unclear and examples unhelpful.

 We wanted to

-* use typed identifiers in Rust, with no overload over Uuid (be "zero cost")
+* use typed identifiers in Rust, with no overhead over Uuid (be "zero cost")
-* still use uuid in postgresql without having to convert
+* still use uuid in postgresql without having to convert column types
 * have the type be obvious and human readable in JSON and any export
 * not have to add code for that, never explicitly stringify, parse, check types, etc.
 * no boilerplate to declare types and identifiers